 The most requested topic for trainings/workshops is on stress and its impact on the overall department and the employee.
 How employees cope with stress can directly impact their attitude, work performance and overall wellbeing.
 EAS clinicians can intervene to provide coping strategies to help employees balance their lives, at home and at work.
 Our job at EAS is to provide stress management strategies which are proven to be effective.

 EAS provides training for supervisors and managers covering a variety of issues they face with employees and how to best utilize EAS services.

 EAS licensed professionals are available to consult with departments when an employee’s job performance is being affected by personal problems and or the employee is not responding to supervision.

 EAS is available to help you initiate individual employee referrals, address departmental issues such as stress in the workplace, consumer relations, conflict management; and develop customized trainings for your department.

 Managers are people too.
 Personal and professional problems can affect daily functioning.
-When this happens our attention is divided, during these times it very difficult to manage.
+When this happens our attention is divided.
+During these times it can be very difficult to manage.
 Don’t wait until it is a crisis.
 EAS is here to work with you as manager or employee.
 Schedule a confidential appointment with an EAS licensed therapist.
 The EAS benefit of up to 6 sessions a year applies to supervisors, managers and their eligible family members.

 Confidentiality: Information disclosed to EAS is maintained in the strictest confidence possible under law.
 Due to the confidential nature of EAS, supervisors and managers can discuss employee concerns and questions.
 Appointment dates, times and content shared with an EAS professional is held in strictest confidence and may be released only by written consent by the client or as required by law.
 The law limits confidentiality when an employee is a danger to self, danger to another person, or the property of another person, child abuse and elder and dependent abuse.